foerstj/r2a-remaster/README.md

 ## What I did (revisit)
 The "revisited" map variant is based on the remaster, with these changes applied:
-- Added translations to German and Spanish.
+- Added translations to German, Spanish, and French.
 - Renamed map ingame to *Return to Arhok (revisited)*.

 ## How to build